How to shop during Prime Day 2021

 WHEN IS AMAZON PRIME DAY 2021?

-Expect Amazon to officially announce the Prime Day 2021 date about two weeks before it takes place – so look out for the announcement on Monday 28 June, 2021.
+As for when Amazon will officially announce the Prime Day 2021 start date – that's likely to be about two weeks before Prime Day itself – so look out for that announcement any time from the start of June.

 - Amazon Music Unlimited – For just $0.99, Prime members who haven’t yet tried the music streaming app can get four months of the premium streaming with unlimited access. $11.99/month thereafter with anytime cancellation.